 natthi soko kuto bhayaṁ.

-From beloved arises |sorrow::grief, sadness [soka]|,
+From the beloved arises |sorrow::grief, sadness [soka]|,

-from beloved arises |fear::panic, scare, dread, terror [bhaya]|;
+from the beloved arises |fear::panic, scare, dread, terror [bhaya]|;

-For one who is freed from the beloved,
+for one who is freed from the beloved,

 there is no sorrow—whence fear?